Ap3rtur3/woodcutter-mod/README.md

 ## Features

-* Woodcutter recipes
+* Woodcutter recipes: Stonecutter can also process wood
-* Coordinates on screen without F3 or Xaeros minimap
+* Coordinates HUD: Customizable coordinates on screen without F3 or Xaeros minimap

 #### Planned

 Some ideas for future features, may not be implemented.

 * Ruler HUD to display distance between blocks and other helpers for building
+  * Mark two blocks to see position and distance
-* More recipes, needs opt-in config
+* More recipes, needs opt-in config to not interfere with vanilla
   * Reinforced Deepslate

 ## Setup